emilyfrels/project_2_golf/README.md

             2. run schema.sql to create the table in the new database

-            3. use a config.py file to store username and password for the new database you just created - it should look like this
+            3. use the config.py file to store username and password for the new database you just created - it should look like this

                 username = "postgres"
                 password = "mypassword"